awsdocs/amazon-emr-management-guide/doc_source/emr-ranger-plugins.md

 The following are current limitations:
 + Write actions within SparkSQL, such as INSERT and ALTER TABLE statements, are not supported\.
 + Record Server will always connect to HMS running on an Amazon EMR cluster\.
 Configure HMS to connect to Remote Mode, if required\.
-You should not put config values inside the Apache Spark hive\-site\.xml configuration file\.
+You should not put config values inside the Apache Spark Hive\-site\.xml configuration file\.
 + Tables created using Spark datasources on CSV or Avro are not readable using EMR RecordServer\.
 Use Hive to create and write data, and read using Record\.
 + Delta Lake and Hudi tables are not supported\.
 + Users must have access to the default database\.
 This is a requirement for Apache Spark\.
 + Ranger Admin server does not support auto\-complete\.
 + The SparkSQL plugin for Amazon EMR does not support row filters or data masking\.

-## EMRFS S3 Plugin<a name="emr-ranger-emrfs"></a>
+## EMRFS S3 plugin<a name="emr-ranger-emrfs"></a>

 To make it easier to provide access controls against objects in S3 on a multi\-tenant cluster, the EMRFS S3 Plugin provides access controls to the data within S3 when accessing it through EMRFS\.
 You can allow access to S3 resources at a user and group level\.

 To achieve this, when your application attempts to access data within S3, EMRFS sends a request for credentials to the Secret Agent process, where the request is authenticated and authorized against an Apache Ranger plugin\.
 If the request is authorized, then the Secret Agent assumes the IAM role for Apache Ranger Engines with a restricted policy to generate credentials that only have access to the Ranger policy that allowed the access\.
 The credentials are then passed back to EMRFS to access S3\.

-### Supported Features<a name="emr-ranger-emrfs-features"></a>
+### Supported features<a name="emr-ranger-emrfs-features"></a>

 EMRFS S3 Plugin provides storage level authorization\.
 Policies can be created to provide access to users and groups to S3 buckets and prefixes\.
 Authorization is done only against EMRFS\.

-### Installation of Service Configuration<a name="emr-ranger-emrfs-service-config"></a>
+### Installation of service configuration<a name="emr-ranger-emrfs-service-config"></a>

 The installation of the EMRFS S3 service definition requires that the Ranger Admin server to be setup\.
-See [Set Up Ranger Admin Server](emr-ranger-admin.md)\.
+See [Set up Ranger Admin server](emr-ranger-admin.md)\.

 Follow these steps to install the EMRFS service definition\.